Karnataka Counselling Round 1: Important Dates, Documents & Process

 What To Do After the 1st Round Of Counselling?

-Following are the caste categories and their abbreviations based on the reservation criteria in Karnataka NEET UG Counselling 2023:
+The following are the caste categories and their abbreviations based on the reservation criteria in Karnataka NEET UG Counselling 2023:

 Abbreviation | Category/Type |